 Rein in Sarcoma proudly announces a $150,000 research grant approved by the Rein in Sarcoma Board on January 27, 2020.
-This brings the cummulative research funding by Rein in Sarcoma to $2 million since the organization’s founding in 2001.
-All proposals were reviewed though a central electronic review system and had three external reviewers for each proposal following NIH scoring procedures.
-Based on their review and the UMN Faculty recommendations, the RIS Research Task Force brought forward three proposals for RIS Board approval.
+This brings the cumulative research funding by Rein in Sarcoma to $2 million since the organization’s founding in 2001.
 This grant will fund the following three exciting University of Minnesota Masonic Cancer Center projects:

 “eBAT as a Modulator of the Myeloid Immune Checkpoint in Cancer.” | $50,000